Hawkeye Internship Grant

 - A 1-2 page resume or CV

-- A statement of purpose addressing your funding needs, learning goals for the internship, the impact that you will have on your internship site, and the potential impact of the internship on your career.
+- A statement of purpose addressing the reasons for your funding needs, learning goals for the internship, the impact the funds will have on your experience, and the potential impact of the internship on your career.
 The essay should be 2 page minimum, 4 pages maximum and double-spaced, 12 point font.

 - A potential budget including costs for housing, food, utilities, etc.